selose/bluejayws/README.md

 - 👋 Hi, I’m @bluejayws
-- 👀 I’m interested in Java, Python, Kotlin
+- 👀 I’m interested in Java, Python, R
-- 🌱 I’m currently learning Android Programming
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @bluejayws on 🐣
+- 📫 How to reach me @bluejayws on 🐣 twitter

 <!---
 bluejayws/bluejayws is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.